 It is important that the reader understand this and not interpret this discussion out of context.
-Many professional Christian teachers take this and other statements by Jesus out of context as they interpret them, as they imagine Jesus is speaking to everyone in the future for all time.
+Many professional sectarian teachers and translators take this and other statements by Jesus out of context as they interpret them, as they imagine Jesus is speaking to everyone in the future for all time.

 This does not mean that we cannot derive the spiritual meaning from Jesus' statement as we read it two thousand years later.
 It also does not mean we cannot apply it to our own life.
 But to imagine that when Jesus said "you" in this statement, he is speaking directly to me, 2,000 years later, is to not properly understand this statement.

-The Supreme Being can cleanse sins simply with a thought.
+The Supreme Being can cleanse sins simply by willing it.
 He does not need to become a man and suffer for us.
 He owns and controls the universe.
-To say that God had to submit Himself to some kind of sacrifice is to say that God is not in control.
+To say that the Supreme Being had to submit Himself to some kind of sacrifice is to say that God is not in control.
 This is offensive towards the Supreme Being.

 The reality, as Jesus clarifies here in this lecture, is that he is God's perfect loving servant, as he stated just before this statement: